 Because of blockchain-based digital identity, all the necessary information is there.
 Hence, no more paperwork and looking for files.
 Now, everything is in one space, which makes the process more efficient.

-Sidenote: However, you should keep in mind that there’s 51% attack, in which the attacker who has more than half of the total computing power on the network can forge consecutive blocks.
+Sidenote: However, you should keep in mind that there’s 51% attack in which the attacker who has more than half of the total computing power on the network can forge consecutive blocks.
 Hence, small projects aren’t so safe because it’s relatively easy to get more than half of the computing power in them for a while – basically, the bigger group, the more secure the project.

 Our goal is to help entrepreneurs who want their companies to take advantage of technology.
-Thanks to extensive research, testing and close collaboration, we adapt the solutions to the clients and their business.
+Thanks to extensive research, testing and close collaboration, we adapt the solutions to the clients and businesses.
 Moreover, owing to our work in many projects and industries, we continually refine our process.
 We’re constantly learning new ways to make your digital product more efficient, innovative and user-friendly.

-Also, our experience ranges from artificial intelligence to healthcare.
+Also, our experience ranges from artificial intelligence and machine learning to healthcare.
 Curious about what clients say about cooperation with us?
 Check out our Clutch profile.
 Or maybe you need some inspiration?
 Then, our UX/UI designers have something for you.
 Gorrion’s design portfolio on Dribbble is full of shots from the projects.

-Innovations are great and all, but what is truly remarkable is finding the solutions that our clients actually need.
+Innovations are great and all, but what is truly remarkable is finding the solutions our clients actually need.
 That’s why we shouldn’t blindly follow yet another technology trend, but see if it’d adopt it, it’d make your business better.

 We want you to achieve your business goal.
 That’s why we always try to adjust the product to the market.
 And if this particular technology is right for you, then great.
 After thorough analysis and tests, we use it in a way that will give you the greatest value.
 If not, we’ll find a solution tailored to your needs.
 We won’t be using something just because it’s popular.